milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 provide localised search results (like restaurants near your current location when you search for restaurants) deliver content that may be relevant to your current or recent locations (for example, sports content relating to a team after your device had visited that team’s stadium).

-Visit Your Privacy Controls to manage how Verizon Media uses your precise location data.
+Visit Your Privacy Controls to manage how Yahoo uses your precise location data.

 How do we share your location data?

-With your consent, Verizon Media may share precise location data with our advertising partners.
-Visit the ‘Partners’ section in Your Privacy Controls to manage how Verizon Media shares your data with these partners.
+With your consent, Yahoo may share precise location data with our advertising partners.
+Visit the ‘Partners’ section in Your Privacy Controls to manage how Yahoo shares your data with these partners.

 Please note that our partners’ use of location data that you provide to them is subject to their own privacy policies.